Jump to:

 Do You Really Need a Hair Developer?

-Yes, of course, your results won’t be as long-lasting without it.
-Some home hair dye kits come without it, but our advice would be to lower your expectations.
+Yes, of course, unless you’re going for a temporary look.
+Some temporary home hair dye kits come without it, but our advice would be to lower your expectations.
+You don’t see drastic color changes with temporary dyes.
+If you want to really change your look, you will need to use developer.

 How Much Developer Should You Use?